rizonahmed/sora-neonverse/README.md

-# Neonverse
+# Sora-Neonverse

-Neonverse is a sleek and modern landing page designed using **React.js** and **Tailwind CSS**, with custom animations crafted using **raw CSS**.
+Sora-Neonverse is a sleek and modern landing page designed using **React.js** and **Tailwind CSS**, with custom animations crafted using **raw CSS**.
 The project showcases smooth UI animations and a responsive design, offering a futuristic and immersive experience.

 ## Live Demo